AN OVERVIEW OF WHAT CHICAGOLAND PRIVATE SCHOOLS HAVE TO OFFER

 “It is a family environment.”“You know that your child is in a class with other kids whose families have many of the same beliefs and values as you do.”

 That is not to say that nothing bad ever happens at a private school.
 No school is perfect, and private schools boast plenty of mischief makers.
 The smaller environment, however, means that bullying and other offensive behavior is easier to spot and address with the appropriate disciplinary measures.
 And because many of the private schools place as much emphasis on character as on academics, the behavior is much less likely to be tolerated.

 But what if your child has a learning disability that precludes him or her from meeting the rigorous challenges set forth by the city’s best private schools?
 Or what if your child is so extraordinarily gifted that he or she needs more than the average private school can offer?

-Fortunately, Charlotte and the North Carolina Triangle area is equipped with private schools that meet the needs of students regardless of situation.
+Fortunately, Charlotte is equipped with private schools that meet the needs of students regardless of situation.
 One school, for example, offers nothing but accelerated courses for students with what the Web site refers to as “above-average academic ability.”

 “Our kids are gifted; they just learn differently,” “we cater to students with Attention Deficit Disorder and other learning challenges that make a traditional educational environment too daunting for them.
 Like the other private schools, we require students to undergo testing to determine a legitimate learning disability.

 Once admitted, the students are educated in small classes of approximately 10 students.
 Most of the instructors have a background in special education and work hard to teach each child based on his or her individual needs.
 “It’s almost like a lesson plan for each child.”